aidanpower/Coding-for-DH/notes-dec-03.md

 - How to atler the data type of a Pandas Series object to be compatible with other Python funtions.
 - How to filter out NaN values.
 - How to search a dataframe using ```.loc``` with a comparison operator.
-- How to save to CSV
+- How to save to CSV.